What temperatures can magnets withstand?

 - the positioning of magnets in a group

-Reversible temperature loss
+Reversible loss of adhesive force

-- Temperature area: just above the maximum working temperature
+- Temperature range: just above the maximum working temperature

-- The magnet is less magnetic as long as it is hot.
+- The magnet is less magnetic while it is hot.

-- Once it is cooled down, it regains its original strength.
+- Once it has cooled down, it regains its original strength.

-It makes no difference how often the magnet is heated up and cooled down.
+- It makes no difference how often the magnet is heated and cooled down again.

-- Temperatur area: significantly above the maximum working temperature
+- Temperature range: significantly higher than the maximum working temperature

-- The magnet is weakened permanently, even after it is cooled down.
+- The magnet is weakened permanently, even after it has cooled down.

 - Repeated heating at the same temperature does not amplify irreversible losses.